paisely65/Dictionaries/README.md

 # Dictionaries
 The 'How to on using Dictionaries in Python".

 A dictionary is similar to a list, but you access values by looking up a key instead of an index.
 A key may be any string or number.
 Dictionaries are enclosed in curly braces, like so:

 d = {'key1' : 1, 'key2' : 2, 'key3' : 3}

 This is a dictionary called d with three key-value pairs.
 The key 'key1' points to the value 1, 'key2' to 2, and so on.

 Dictionaries are great for things like phone books (pairing a name with a phone number), login pages (pairing an e-mail address with a username), and more!

 Instructions

 Print the values stored under the 'Cat' and 'Rabbit' keys.

 Accessing dictionary values by key is just like accessing list values by index:
-Accessing dictionary values by key is just like accessing list values by index:

 EXAMPLE

 # Assigning a dictionary with three key-value pairs to residents:

 residents = {'Cat' : 104, 'Rabbit' : 105, 'Tiger' : 106}

 print residents['Cat']

    print residents['Rabbit']

    print residents['Tiger']

 >>104
 >>105
 >>106